ishan-sharma-3004/Alpha-AI-task-1/README.md

 # Image segmentation and crowd counting and sentiment analysis

-Taking into consideration this was my first time working with deep learning frameworks I could not compeletely debug the codes.
+Taking into consideration this was my first time working with deep learning frameworks I could not compeletely debug the codes also 2nd code was a contribution of both me and one of my friend we both didi 50 50 percent of the work in it.

 I have given the code as a py file not as pynb beacuse it was not working in my system and a full diagnostic would have taken a lot of time which I invested on research for the algo's and content to do the task
 Both the codes are working for image segmentation I took help from research papers and youtube to gather all the neessary information and the second code is just a